Job Opportunities - Frequently Asked Questions

 Q: Are officers eligible to leave West Point after two years as an instructor (instead of the normal three)?

-A: USMA is fairly adamant to ensure three utilization tours are met.
-If an officer is only eligible for a two year utilization tour based on several factors: year group, available key developmental time as a major, and ILE selection, then HRC and USMA may not approve of that officer as a primary selection.
+A: USMA is fairly adamant to ensure a three-year utilization tour is met.
+If an officer is only eligible for a two year utilization tour based on several factors (year group, available key developmental time as a major, and ILE selection) then HRC and USMA may not approve of that officer as a primary selection.
 Recent developments with ILE attendance being mandated by HRC have forced several officers to curtail their utilization to two years.
 This has caused several backfilling issues across USMA departments as well as loss of continuity.
+One option to consider is declining a resident or satellite ILE selection for distance learning which will ensure you a three year tour.
+USMA has piloted an accelerated ILE distance learning course for Common Core and AOC which takes two years to become ILE complete as opposed to nearly three years to complete if enrolled in the regular DL ILE program (Common Core and AOC).
 Please contact your branch manager and ask for help in forecasting your career path to see if a three year USMA tour is feasible prior to applying.
 Reference the example timelines provided in the applications process.

 Q: How important is the impact of teaching Physical Education?